optionally use an older version of scipy (also works till v1.15.3)

 [7]:

-Ligand0 Ligand1 Ligand2 Receptor0 Receptor1 Receptor2 z_pval z perm_pval fdr selected
+Ligand0 Ligand1 Ligand2 Receptor0 Receptor1 Receptor2 z_pval z fdr selected

 Local selection is then carried out for the selected 103 pairs to identify where the LRI take place, in a single-spot resolution.